czhangy/UCLA-Core/Upper-Divs/CS-181/README.md

-# COM SCI 181 - Introduction to Formal Languages and Automata Theory
+# CS 181 - Introduction to Formal Languages and Automata Theory

 # Campbell - Spring '21